jugglinmike/command-the-command-line/src/material/sudo/index.md

 ???

-Unix was designed as a time-sharing system.
+Recall from :chapter:history: that Unix was designed as a time-sharing system.
 Many people were expected to be logged in and working at the same time.
 The system recognizes "users" as a way to promote privacy while still allowing people to share files and devices.

+The `whoami` application is one of the better-named utilities in our toolkit;
+it simply displays the name of the user who invoked it.

 ---